|

 registration certificate, or other required business permits.

-A New Jersey LLC merely creates an ownership structure that limits the owners' personal liability.
+A New Jersey LLC merely creates an ownership structure that limits the owner's personal liability.

 You may still need to take care of getting set up to do business with your local government.